 The reprimand was enough to keep young Atlak from continuing to

-to himself as clouds of dust mushroomed into the air not far from where
+himself as clouds of dust mushroomed into the air not far from where they

-they worked.
-However, the thunderous quakes caused by the Pikatan didn't
+worked.
+However, the thunderous quakes caused by the Pikatan didn't stop

-stop this time.
-A telepathic warning was sent to all nearby, but Atlak
+this time.
+A telepathic warning was sent to all nearby, but Atlak was

-was distracted by the sudden and chaotic rearing of the Pikatan.
+distracted by the sudden and chaotic rearing of the Pikatan.
+Something was